Search

 Commune is all about two things–promoting Philippine coffee and providing a place where communities can gather.

 Upon entering the cafe, the space is immediately welcoming.
-The large windows welcome copious sunlight, the space buzzing with a calm but lively energy, and the white and wood interiors immediately inviting.
+The large windows welcome copious sunlight, the space buzzing with energy, and the white and wood interiors calm and inviting.
 But perhaps the most eye-catching thing about this cafe, especially for someone queer, is the small Pride flag humbly sitting on their counter.

 We sat down with Rosario Juan, or Ros, the owner of Commune, who talked about the journey of the cafe and how they came to be recognized as a safe space.
 “That’s why we’re called Commune–I wanted it to be about the community,” she shared.